NoCompromises/nocompromises.io/markdown/Documentation Checklist.md

 Instead, you should use this section of the document to explain where credentials can be found.
 Then, you can use other access control mechanisms to decide how to share credentials when necessary.
 For example, popular password managers have team functions or shared vaults, where you can invite specific individuals to have access to specific credentials.

 Credential sharing should be considered a last resort, or as a disaster recovery scenario.
 Most services have functionality to manage multiple users on a team.
 Instead of sharing one common account, leverage those user management features.
 It may require you to pay for a higher tier of service, but this is usually worth the added security and functionality.
+If you have to share an account, make sure the email address is an alias or distribution group instead of a single person's.

 Consider AWS as an example: No one should ever need to share AWS credentials for an account.
-See our [AWS Account Setup](https://nocompromises.io/resources/account-setup-aws.pdf) guide for instructions on how to invite other developers, even contractors outside your organization, to your AWS account.
+See our [AWS Account Setup](https://nocompromises.io/resources/) guide for instructions on how to invite other developers, even contractors outside your organization, to your AWS account.
 That particular setup guide assumes inviting a trusted developer who can manage everything, but you could alter the Role permissions to allow access to only specific services.
 That being said, there is one root AWS account which has certain access which cannot be fully delegated.
 It is critical to make sure this root AWS account is shared with more than one person in your organization.
 Losing access to that can be extremely difficult to recover from.
 This is the disaster recovery scenario mentioned above.

 The other scenario where credential sharing may be necessary are for secrets like API keys or for services that don't have any sort of user management capability.
 In these cases, there is no other choice but to share a single credential, but this should represent a very small percentage of your credentials.